wert-io/module-react-component/README.md

 ### Adding smart contract options

-Please generate the signature on your backend (you can use the [@wert-io/widget-sc-signer](https://www.npmjs.com/package/@wert-io/widget-sc-signer) package), and then pass the resulting options to the `open` method.
+Please generate the signature **on your backend** (you can use the [@wert-io/widget-sc-signer](https://www.npmjs.com/package/@wert-io/widget-sc-signer) package), and then pass the resulting options to the `open` method.
+Make sure you don't store your private key on the frontend.

 ```
 import { useWertWidget } from '@wert-io/module-react-component';